maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 For EclipseLink as the persistence provider of choice, the reference version is 3.0.x (Jakarta EE 9), with EclipseLink 4.0 as the most recent supported version (Jakarta EE 10).

-Spring's default JDBC exception translator is the JDBC 4 based `SQLExceptionSubclassTranslator` now.
+Spring's default JDBC exception translator is the JDBC 4 based `SQLExceptionSubclassTranslator` now, detecting JDBC driver subclasses as well as common SQL state indications (without database product name resolution at runtime).
+As of 6.0.3, this includes the common SQL state 23505 for `DuplicateKeyException`, addressing a common regression from the legacy default error code mappings.

+For full backwards compatibility with database-specific error codes, consider re-enabling the legacy `SQLErrorCodeSQLExceptionTranslator` (see below).
+This may be necessary for `ConcurrencyFailureException` subclasses such as `CannotAcquireLockException` and `DeadlockLoserDataAccessException`.
+We generally recommend catching the highest meaningful exception type, e.g. `ConcurrencyFailureException` itself.

 `SQLErrorCodeSQLExceptionTranslator` kicks in for user-provided `sql-error-codes.xml` files still.
-It can pick up Spring's legacy default error code mappings as well when triggered by a (potentially empty) user-provided file in the root of the classpath, or by explicit `SQLErrorCodeSQLExceptionTranslator` setup.
+It can pick up Spring's legacy default error code mappings as well when triggered by a (potentially empty) user-provided file in the root of the classpath, or by explicit `SQLErrorCodeSQLExceptionTranslator` setup with your `JdbcTemplate` and `JdbcTransactionManager` instances.

 ### Web Applications